violenttestpen/kerberoast.go/README.md

 ## Preamble

-I was practicing on some Active Directory lab exercises when I faced the frustration of getting kirbi2john to play nice with my local John the Ripper.
-To add salt to injury, Hashcat didn't recognise the ticket as well, whereas tgsrepcrack.py took forever to crack a single ticket owing to its single-threaded nature.
-This is unacceptable in a time attack situation common in CTFs and red team engagements.
-Hence, I've implemented tgsrepcrack in Go to maximise my idle CPU cores for a better multi-threaded cracking experience.
+I was practicing some lab exercises on Active Directory when I felt frustrated getting kirbi2john to play nice with my local John the Ripper.
+To add salt to injury, Hashcat didn't recognise the ticket either, and tgsrepcrack.py took forever to crack a single ticket given its single-threaded nature.
+This is unacceptable in a time sensitive scenario such as during CTFs and red team engagements.
+Hence, I've spent a weekend implementing tgsrepcrack to Go in order to maximise my idle CPU cores for a much better multi-threaded hash cracking experience.

 ## Usage